-In Appendix A we demonstrated that stragglers occured on PSC Bridges (Figure A1) and LSU SuperMIC (Figure A2) in a manner similar to the one observed on SDSC Comet (section 6.1).
-We performed additional comparisons for several cases discussed previously, namely (1) splitting the trajectories with blocking collective communications in MPI and (2) MPI-based parallel HDF5.
+In A, we demonstrated that stragglers occur on PSC Bridges (Figure A1) and LSU SuperMIC (Figure A2) in a manner similar to the one observed on SDSC Comet (section 6.1).
+We performed additional comparisons for several cases discussed previously, namely (1) splitting the trajectories with blocking collective communications in MPI, (2) splitting the trajectories with Global Arrays for communications, and (3) MPI-based parallel HDF5.